-- In summary, the Partector Pro accurately measured the number concentrations of the atmospheric aerosol at the measurement site in Mülheim-Styrum during the measurement period.
+In summary, the Partector Pro accurately measured the number concentrations of the atmospheric aerosol at the measurement site in Mülheim-Styrum during the measurement period.
 Additionally, it provided very good estimates of the mean particle size.
 It remains to be investigated, whether the good agreement with the MPSS results is representative or specific to this measurement campaign and location.
-The Partector Pro further provided reasonably good estimates of the number size - 390 distribution of particles smaller than 100 nm, but relatively large and systematic discrepancies for particles in the two largest size bins.
+The Partector Pro further provided reasonably good estimates of the number size distribution of particles smaller than 100 nm, but relatively large and systematic discrepancies for particles in the two largest size bins.
 The device also measures the lung deposited surface area concentration, but these results have not yet been further analysed.
 Although the Partector Pro cannot replace an MPSS system concerning the measurement uncertainty and size resolution, it is a very useful tool for many applications, where the use of an MPSS is not feasible due to its size and/or price, e.g. mobile measurements or in locations with limited space.
-Based on the results of this study, it can be concluded that the - 395 Partector Pro may also be an alternative to measurements of the total atmospheric number concentration with a CPC, as it does not require frequent maintenance or a refill of the working fluid reservoir.
+Based on the results of this study, it can be concluded that the Partector Pro may also be an alternative to measurements of the total atmospheric number concentration with a CPC, as it does not require frequent maintenance or a refill of the working fluid reservoir.
 In such a case, the Partector Pro would not only be cheaper, but also provide additional information on the size distribution, mean particle size and lung deposited surface area concentration.
 However, potential effects of not operating the Partector Pro in an air conditioned container and without sample conditioning are yet to be investigated.
-It should additionally be noted that this is the first study on the performance of the first - 400 generation of the Partector Pro and information on the long-term stability over a period extending 70 days is yet lacking.
-The results of this measurement campaign have been shared with the manufacturer and has been used to improve the data inversion algorithm in the latest firmware version.
+It should additionally be noted that this is the first study on the performance of the first generation of the Partector Pro and information on the long-term stability over a period extending 70 days is yet lacking.